wpaek/deepseek-vision-pipeline/README.md

 ## Features

-- Unified DeepSeek-OCR model for all vision tasks
+- DeepSeek-OCR model for all vision tasks
+    - Comparative to github.com/shu4dev/DCVLR
 - Smart binning into Text/Object/Commonsense categories
 - LLM-based Q/A generation with reasoning
 - Batch processing support